How to add closed captions to your YouTube videos in 2024

 They are not meant for human eyes.
 Well, maybe just the eyes of the human who will extract meaning and structure from here.

-How to add manual captions to your YouTube videos in three steps
+How to add closed captions to your YouTube videos in three steps

 The process is a bit convoluted, but what takes the most time is the actual editing of the wall of text than anything else.